 Often, the types of meetings that we’re talking about are planned weeks or even months in advance.
 Many times, there are multi-day affairs, with modules and sessions and breakouts, and demand the immediate and sustained output of creative, original, non-linear ideas from those in attendance.
 But creative thinking isn’t a faucet that can simply be opened or closed.
 Think of it more as a prism that needs to be carefully positioned and aligned in order to reflect and refract back beauty.
 (How’s that for a metaphor?)

 At ImageThink, we often talk about the power of visuals to inspire creativity.
 It’s one of the secret weapons we bring when facilitating meetings for our clients.
 As artists, illustrators, and graphic recorders, we’ve developed a host of activities that involve writing, drawing, and sharing that help attendees move into a creative headspace, both literally and figuratively.
-By getting people on their feet, or at the very least drawing and and physically manifesting their thoughts, teams get their creative prisms positioned and ready themselves for whole-brain thinking.
+By getting people on their feet, or at the very least drawing and physically manifesting their thoughts, teams get their creative prisms positioned and ready themselves for whole-brain thinking.
+More here on our Creative Thinking Workshop offerings.

 As with each of the tips in this article, the value of a facilitator to lead creative exercises is further heightened in a virtual meeting environment, where individual attendees may not be in the most creative headspace or physical environment, and where it can be particularly difficult to channel the energy of the room to inspire creative thinking.